 For small bites and snacks on the go:

 - If you’re getting to the park early in the morning, you can get a much-needed caffeine boost with a specialty coffee at the Safari Coffee Outpost (which will be one of the only food outlets open early).
-Don’t forget to grab some warm mini-Donuts.
+Don’t forget to grab some warm mini-donuts.

 - Get your sugar fix by grabbing some soft-serve at Kibo Cones and Snacks or a DIY slushie at Lion Camp Slush and Snacks.
 They have churros, too.